-- (1) If the equipment is used directly by FAA; or

-- (2) Is used by a contractor under a contract with FAA that:

-- (a) Requires use of such equipment; or
+- (1) If the equipment is used directly by FAA; or - (2) Is used by a contractor under a contract with FAA that: - (a) Requires use of such equipment; or

-- (b) Requires use, to a significant extent, of such equipment in performance of a service or furnishing of a product.
+(b) Requires use, to a significant extent, of such equipment in performance of a service or furnishing of a product.

 - c.
 EIT Products.
-EIT includes, but is not limited to:
+EIT includes, but is not limited to the following:

 - (1) Computers and other office equipment;

 - (2) Software and firmware;

 - (3) Services (including support Services);

 - (4) Telecommunication products;

 - (5) Information kiosks;

 - (6) Office equipment such as copiers and fax machines; and

 - (7) Websites.

 - d.
 Exceptions to Section 508.

-- (1) Section 508 does not apply to EIT: - (a) Acquired by a contractor incidental to a FAA contract; - (b) For a national security system; - (c) Located in space frequented only by service personnel for maintenance, repair, or occasional monitoring of equipment; - (d) That would impose an undue burden on FAA (see paragraph g. below); or - (e) That would impose a fundamental alteration in the nature of an EIT product or its components. - (2) EIT is not available - (a) When procuring commercial items, FAA must comply with those EIT standards that can met with supplies or services that are available in the commercial marketplace in time to meet FAA's delivery requirements. - (b) When EIT is not available, the contract file must be documented as outlined below. - (3) Documentation supporting a Section 508 exception must be maintained in the contract file.
-The FAA Section 508 Procurement Checklist found in below in C. "Forms" can aid in regulatory compliance.
-Required documentation includes (if applicable): - (a) Applicable technical provisions of the Access Board's standards; - (b) Market research performed to locate items that meet the applicable technical provisions; - (c) The specific provisions that cannot be met; - (d) Undue burden documentation (see paragraph g. below); and - (e) Other applicable documentation. - (4) If an exception applies preventing FAA from meeting all of the applicable technical provisions, FAA may acquire EIT that meets some of those provisions.
+- (1) Section 508 does not apply to EITif the following applies:

+- (a) Acquired by a contractor incidental to a FAA contract;

+- (b) For a national security system;

+(c) Located in space frequented only by service personnel for maintenance, repair, or occasional monitoring of equipment;

+(d) That would impose an undue burden on FAA (see paragraph \underline{gf} . below); or

+(e) That would impose a fundamental alteration in the nature of an EIT product or its components.

+(2) EIT is not available

+(a) When procuring commercial items, FAA must comply with those EIT standards that can meet with supplies or services that are available in the commercial marketplace in time to meet FAA's delivery requirements.

+(b) When EIT is not available, the contract file must be documented as outlined below.

+(3) Documentation supporting a Section 508 exception must be maintained in the contract file.
+The FAA Section 508 Procurement Checklist found in-below in Section C. "Forms" can aid in regulatory compliance.
+Required documentation includes the following (if applicable):

+(a) Applicable technical provisions of the Access Board's standards;

+(b) Market research performed to locate items that meet the applicable technical provisions;

+(c) The specific provisions that cannot be met;

+(d) Undue burden documentation (see paragraph gf. below); and e.
+Applicability.

+(e) Other applicable documentation.

+(4) If an exception applies preventing FAA from meeting all of the applicable technical provisions, FAA may acquire EIT that meets some of those provisions.

-- e.
-Applicability. - (1) All EIT procured on or after June 21, 2001 must comply with Section 508 standards. - (2) The FAA does not have to retrofit EIT procured before June 21, 2001. - f.
+(1) All EIT procured on or after June 21, 2001 must comply with Section 508 standards.

+(2) The FAA does not have to retrofit EIT procured before June 21, 2001.

+f.
 Approval of Undue Burden.

-When applying the requirements of Section 508 (see paragraph b.
+When applying the requirements of Section 508 (see paragraph ba.
 "Requirements for Accessibility" above) would impose an undue burden, FAA must provide individuals with disabilities covered by Section 508 the information and data involved by an alternative means of access that allows the individual to use the information and data.
 Undue burden is defined as a significant difficulty or expense to the FAA.

-- (1) Documentation of an undue burden must include:
+(1) Documentation of an undue burden must include the following:

-- (a) A thorough and fully supported explanation as to why and to what extent compliance with each provision of 36 CFR Part 1194 would create an undue burden for the EIT being procured; and
+(a) A thorough and fully supported explanation as to why and to what extent compliance with each provision of "36 CFR Part 1194 Electronic and Information Technology Accessibility Standards" would create an undue burden for the EIT being procured; and

-- (b) Dollar value, market research performed, and alternative means of access that would be provided for individuals with disabilities to use the information or data.
-Alternative means of access include (but not limited to):
+(b) Dollar value, market research performed, and alternative means of access that would will be provided for individuals with disabilities to use the information or data.
+Alternative means of access include (but are not limited to):

 - (i) Voice, fax, or relay service;

 - (ii) Qualified sign language interpreters;

 - (iii) Teletypewriters (TTY);

 - (iv) Internet posting;

 - (v) Captioning;

 - (vi) Text-to-speech synthesis;

 - (vii) Readers;

 - (viii) Personal Assistants; or

 - (ix) Audio description.